Organizing Your Finances for 2021: Tips from PT Progress

 Secure Your Savings

-As an employee, you probably have one or multiple bank accounts set up for your paychecks and savings.
+As an employee, you probably have multiple bank accounts set up for your paychecks and savings.
 If 2020 taught us anything, it’s that life and employment are no guarantee—so, being prepared for the worst is an unfortunate reality.

 In addition to an emergency fund, creating savings buckets for specific goals is an effective way to maintain discipline with savings.
 Maybe you’re working toward buying a house or car or planning a trip for later in the year.
 Whatever your goal is, having a separate account to save up will help you visualize your progress and minimize your spending temptations.